 Each day will vary a little bit, and your exact schedule will depend on your position at camp.
 But generally, you will wake up at 7:30am.
 After breakfast, there are 3 activity periods.
 Then, there is lunch followed by a rest period.
 The afternoon consists of 3-4 activity periods, followed by shower time.
 After dinner, there is always a fun evening activity, and some divisional Canteen time - which is a great time to relax and hang out.

 Most nights, staff will attend evening activities with their campers.
 Approximately 2-3 times a week, you will be on night duty for your bunk.
 On nights when you are not on duty, you are permitted to leave camp after evening activity (around 9-9:30pm) and return by curfew, which is midnight.
 You will also receive approximately one night off per week (which means you can depart camp at 7:00pm) and return by curfew.
-All staff is required to attend Sunday night staff meetings, which are all-in nights.
+All staff are required to attend Sunday night staff meetings, which are all-in nights.

 Yes, camp will provide transportation to the Wilmington, Delaware bus station.
 From there, you will be able to take a bus to Philadelphia, New York, Washington DC, Atlantic City, and many other locations.